yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 * **Agent Compliance:** Measurement of the state and fucntioning of the system against the stated policies.

 # Agent Identifier
 Agents MUST be uniquely identified to enable authentication and authorization.
 The Secure Production Identity Framework for Everyone (SPIFFE) identifier format is widely deployed and operationally mature.
-The SPIFFE workload identity model defines a SPIFFE identifier (SPIFFE ID) as a URI of the form spiffe://<trust-domain>/<path> that uniquely identifies a workload within a trust domain {{!SPIFFE}}.
+The SPIFFE workload identity model defines a SPIFFE identifier (SPIFFE ID) as a URI of the form spiffe://<trust-domain>/<path> that uniquely identifies a workload within a trust domain {{SPIFFE}}.

 The Workload Identity in Multi-System Environments (WIMSE) working group builds on the experiences gained by the SPIFFE community and defines the WIMSE workload identifier {{WIMSE_ID}} as a URI that uniquely identifies a workload within a given trust domain.